julisotoh/Databricks_learning/Machine_Learning_PCA.md

 ## Visualizing the Explained Variance

-I can also visualize the explained variance to make the result easier to interpret.
+I can also visualize the explained variance to make the PCA result easier to interpret.

 ```python
 variance_pct = explained_variance * 100